Managing business rules

 -

-How to create a business rule in a specific container
+How to create a business rule in a different container

-The following code sample creates a business rule in the container called My Container.
+The following code sample creates a business rule in the container named My Container.
 The rule will be triggered before adding a member to a group.

 - PowerShell